mattmcclean/sam-pytorch-example/README.md

 The SAM application expects a PyTorch model in [TorchScript](https://pytorch.org/docs/stable/jit.html?highlight=jit#module-torch.jit) format to be saved to S3 along with a classes text file with the output class names.

-An example piece of code to prepare a trained PyTorch model is shown below:
+An example of packaging and uploading a trained resnet PyTorch model to S3 is shown below:

 ```python
 # save the PyTorch model in TorchScript format